Shoo The Pregnancy Blues Away With These Simple Tips

 GET SOME PROFESSIONAL HELP

-Last but not the least, once you’ve recognized that you do have pregnancy depression, don’t hesitate to consult a medical professional.
+Last but not the least, once you’ve recognised that you do have pregnancy depression, don’t hesitate to consult a medical professional.
 They know countless of cases that relate to yours and they know what’s best to do in order to combat your depression.
 If they think you need to go take some medication, they can properly prescribe you with medicine of proper dosage.
-Most antidepressants have mutagenic and adverse effects on your baby so do not, under any circumstances, self prescribe antidepressants.
+Most antidepressants have mutagenic and adverse effects on your baby so do not, under any circumstances, self-prescribe antidepressants.
 You may do more harm than good for your baby.
 Also, some metabolic disorders can worsen your depressive mood.
 Some of these disorders can also pop up during your pregnancy because your body is going through changes that can affect your blood sugar and thyroid functioning.
 So, an advice for new mums would be to consult your Obstetrician during your pregnancy and get your lab tests done when you are scheduled in order to catch any possible metabolic syndromes that may be underlying your depression.

 Some of these tips are applicable even when you’re not pregnant so hopefully, if you follow some of these tips, your sadness will abate in order for you to enjoy your pregnancy.
 If you’ve experienced some pregnancy blues in the past and you’d like to share your experiences with the rest of us, feel free to comment in the comments section below!